Save energy on ESP32 with Deep Sleep

 .

-For example, the variable that stores the number of ESP32 restarts in the examples is stored in this memory.
+For example, the variable that stores the number of ESP32 restarts in the example is stored in this memory.

 RTC_DATA_ATTR int bootCount = 0;